 Click Set schedule

-Review and make any needed edits and click Create charges
+Review and make any needed edits and click Create invoice

 Issue a Starting Balance Credit

-If the family currently has an account credit that they can draw from for future charges, new credit can be added to the student's account to reflect their actual credit balance.
+If the student currently has an account credit that they can draw from for future charges.
+A standalone credit can be added to the student's account to reflect their actual credit balance.

-Enter the Amount, choose a Reason from the drop-down, and add any additional Notes
+Enter the Amount, choose a Reason from the drop-down, and you can add Notes if desired

 [Optional] Apply credits to unpaid/open invoices on the student account by typing an amount under Amount applied